o-leolleo/blog/content/blog/wiping-your-aws-account-with-aws-nuke-and-gitlab-ci.md

         && $CI_COMMIT_BRANCH == $CI_DEFAULT_BRANCH
 ```

-With the pipeline in place the last bit needed is to add the schedule.
+With the pipeline in place the last bit needed is to add the schedule itself.
 This can be done from the GitLab Project's UI on Build -> Pipeline schedules -> New schedule.
-You should end up with something like on the image below.
+You should end up with something like on the image below (I normally use https://crontab.guru/ to validate my crons).

 [![AWS Nuke schedule pipeline](/images/aws-nuke-gl-schedule.png)](/images/aws-nuke-gl-schedule.png)